 Why the question of ‘How much does SEO cost?’ is not the right one to ask…

-When it comes to SEO cost, most businesses are focused on the wrong thing.
-They think of SEO as an expense, rather than an investment.
+When it comes to SEO services, cost isn't the thing to focus on.
+Most businesses think of SEO as an expense, rather than an investment.